ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-given to Salzner.
-After Salzner was. hanged and while
-the -body .was being riddled with bullets,
-the rope broke and the body fell
-to the ground, where It now lies, the
-mob going away and leaving It.
 Salzner was born and raised near
 here.
 Ho had been married about
 two years last July, wnen his wife was